 Saint Patrick’s Day is commemorated on March 17th, which is noted as the day of his death circa 461A.D.

 What was originally a religious day, a Holy Day of Obligation for Roman Catholics, is now as much a cultural event.
 In Ireland, it is an official bank holiday, so most businesses close for the day and the Irish get a day off work to celebrate!

 1903 saw the first St. Patrick’s Day parade in Ireland, while the first in Dublin took place in 1931.
 It has now become global.
 There is a shared heritage of communities, with parades held around the world, from Boston to Croatia, and Norway to Sydney.

 Over half a million people will gather here in Dublin for this year’s parade, while the rest will probably watch the event live on Radio Telefis Eireann (RTE) the national television channel.
 This year the parade will see its youngest ever Grand Marshall, 19-year-old Joanne O’Riordan.
 Starting on Parnell Square in the city centre the parade will meander its way through the city streets to finish at St. Patrick’s Cathedral.

 It is traditional to wear something green on the day, to show your ‘Irishness’.
 While the more mature of us will be pinning sprigs of shamrock to our lapels, the next generation will be painting their faces with a tri-coloured flag, harps and anything green!
-You can check out our selection of traditional green Irish sweaters and accessories for St. Patrick’s Day to show off your Irish heritage with pride this March 17th!
+You can check out our selection of traditional green Irish sweaters, Irish accessories and St Patrick’s Day jewelry for St. Patrick’s Day to show off your Irish heritage with pride this March 17th!

 Authentic Irish St. Patrick’s Day